d1am0nd/wp/README.md

 ## Cool features

-* Automatad page (og tag) and youtube (youtube thumbnail) thumbnail updates
+* Automatad page and youtube link thumbnail updates
 * Automated checking if the youtube link is channel or video.
 Links to iframe accordingly
-* Automated Twitter updated within 30 minutes of some blog/reddit updates
+* Automated Twitter updates within 30 minutes of some blog/reddit updates
 * Copypastable Taggable, Voteable and Commentable traits

 ## Installation